 - Hadoop or Hortonworks is a Database?: One obvious problem is that there is not enough specificity around what database type Gartner is talking about here.
 Hortonworks is a company that implements and supports Hadoop.
 So why is Hadoop not listed?
 Hortonworks does not produce Hadoop.
 It is one of the service companies for Hadoop.
 So then why is Hortonworks the listed entity?

-- Which Oracle Database is Being Discussed?: Oracle’s primary database product is Oracle 12c, a relational database, but Oracle has several databases.
+- Oracle Database is Being Discussed?: Oracle’s primary database product is Oracle 12c, a relational database, but Oracle has several databases.

 - Which Database Category?: MongoDB is a NoSQL database.
 Can MongoDB be compared to Oracle 12c?
 How can different database types all be on the same MQ?
-It makes no sense to jumble all of these databases together from a variety of vendors and call this the Operational Data Management System Magic Quadrant, as Gartner has done.
+It makes no sense to jumble all of these databases together from various vendors and call this the Operational Data Management System Magic Quadrant, as Gartner has done.
 Also, come to think of it, what is an ODS?
 Gartner defines it as the following:

 The operational database management system (ODBMS) market is concerned with relational and nonrelational database management products suitable for a broad range of enterprise-level transactional applications.